Codebrahma/cbweb/posts/deploy-react-application-depth-overview-various-options-deploy/2017-10-02-How-to-deploy-a-React-application-An-i-depth-overview-of-various-options-to-deploy.md

 ---
 templateKey: "blog-post"
-title: "How to deploy a React application.
-An in depth overview of various options to deploy."
+title: "How to deploy a React application: An in-depth overview"
 date: 2017-10-02
 featuredpost: false
 description: >-